presnick/ProgramsInformationPeople/_sources/NativeInterpreterGotchas/FixCommonProblems.rst

 .. admonition:: Warning.

-   Depending on your computer's setup, it's possible you will use **sudo** as directed, but still get an error that looks like this:
+   Depending on your computer's setup, it's possible you will use **sudo** as directed, but still get an error that reads like this:

    ``'<your full path>' or its parent directory is not owned by the current user and the debug log has been disabled.
 Please check the permissions and owner of that directory.
 If executing pip with sudo, you may want the -H flag.``